JadenFurtado/security_writeups/the_creatives/readme.md

 ## -----------THE-END----------

 ## Final thoughts:
 To be honest, I am rather sad with the way this has turned out 😭😭😭.
-Part of it is my fault and I accept that, but part of it is beyond my control.
-There is just so, so much more that happened, that I want to write and share that I will never be able too.
+Part of it is my fault, me being too naive and I accept that.
+But the other part of it is beyond my control.
+There is just so, so much more that happened, that I want to write about and share that I will never be able too.
 More importantly however, I failed and haven't really changed anything at all despite all of my best efforts.
 I guess some things are best left untouched.